 Whatever the cause of our self-sabotage we are super at recognising it in others but we aren’t as skilful at recognising it in ourselves.
-The most effective way to help ourselves stop self-sabotaging is to increase our self-awareness.
+The most effective way to help ourselves stop having self-sabotaging thoughts is to increase our self-awareness.
 I’ve certainly found that as I continue to develop my mindfulness I am increasing my self-awareness as a result and reducing the occurrences of self-sabotage.

-20 self-sabotaging mindsets to let go
+20 self-sabotaging thoughts to let go

 Uncovering your own secret self-sabotaging habits and replacing them with more mindful, self-aware solutions can create a stronger and more supportive foundation for your overall wellbeing.
 Slow down and prioritise your own wellness so that you can be a happier and more supportive partner, parent, employee and friend – and the best possible version of yourself.
 You can become your own champion.